svpn/ip-lookup/README.md

 Low latency embeddable IP lookup tool, showing visitor information based on their connecting IP address.

-Visit https://codesandbox.io/s/focused-bartik-zfnbe for code and docs.
+Visit https://codesandbox.io/s/focused-bartik-zfnbe for embeddable iframe code and more information.

 Embed the iframe into a website or app, or point your native Android / iOS app webview at https://svpn.com